rokucommunity/roku-deploy/README.md

 });
 ```

 Can't find what you need?
-All public functions:
+Here are all of the public functions:
+- stage
+- zip
+- sideload
 - getFilPaths
 - keyPress
 - keyUp